 Premises liability cases end up in litigation most of the time.
 The main reason for this is that insurance carriers know that if proper evidence has not been collected and preserved at the beginning of a case, it becomes harder for the injured person to prove their case in court.

 If you were injured in a slip and fall accident that was caused by the negligence of another party, you may be entitled to compensation.
 However, to ensure that you properly prove your case and obtain the full compensation that you are entitled to, it is important that you preserve the important evidence that your attorney will need to prove your claim.
-Contact the experienced slip and fall attorneys at the Law Offices of Samer Habbas & Associates.
+Contact the experienced slip and fall attorney Orange County at the Law Offices of Samer Habbas & Associates.
 For more information or to schedule a complimentary case consultation with a slip and fall lawyer, call 949-727-9300.

 Important Steps to Take if You are Hurt in a Trip and Fall Accident